 1. Hydraulic calculations shall generally be carried out in accordance with AR&R and shall be undertaken by a qualified person experienced in hydrologic and hydraulic design.
 The calculations shall substantiate the hydraulic grade line adopted for design of the system and shown on the drawings.
-Summaries of calculations are added to the plan and details of all calculations are given including listings of all program inputs and outputs.
-A sample of a summary sheet for hydraulic calculations is given in the Council's current Handbook of Drainage Design Criteria.
+Summaries of calculations are added to the plan and details of all calculations are given including listings of all programme input and output.
+A sample of a summary sheet for hydraulic calculations can be found in Chapter 14 of AR&R.